Limitations and restrictions of Assurance

 If you use the same credential values for the majority of devices in your network, you can configure and save them to reuse in multiple Discovery jobs.
 To discover devices with unique credentials, you can add job-specific Discovery credentials when you run Discovery jobs.
 You can configure up to 10 global credentials for each credential type and define any five of them.
 If you need to define a job-specific credential, you can define five global credentials and one job-specific credential for each credential type.

 To define credentials for a Discovery, click the menu icon and choose .
-To continue, use the following procedures and discovery credential information:
+To continue, use these procedures and discovery credential information:

 Field | Description | ||